Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: A Bregmanized modular-proximal gradient algorithm

 \end{prop}

 It is interesting to compare the rate \eqref{eq:conv_GS} with the analogous one in \eqref{eq:conv_Bredies} obtained for Algorithm \ref{alg_bredies}.
-The dependence on the H\"{o}lder exponent $\texttt{p}$ in \eqref{eq:conv_GS} links the speed of convergence to the smoothness of the smooth function $f$ rather than to the one of the underling $\lpvar$ space, which appears in \eqref{eq:conv_Bredies}.
-For reasonably smooth problems we thus expect Algorithm \ref{alg_guansong} to show better performance than Algorithm \ref{alg_bredies}.
+The dependence on the H\"{o}lder exponent $\texttt{p}$ in \eqref{eq:conv_GS} links the speed of convergence to the smoothness of the smooth function $f$ rather than to the one of the underlying $\lpvar$ space, which appears in \eqref{eq:conv_Bredies}.
+For reasonably smooth problems we thus expect Algorithm \ref{alg_guansong} to show better performance than Algorithm \ref{alg_bredies}. \begin{oss} Algorithm \ref{alg_guansong} can be equivalently formulated in terms of the modular function $\rhopvar$ maintaining the same convergence rate and convergence analysis.
+However, $\rhobarpvar$ intuitively better generalizes the norm $\frac{1}{\texttt{p}}\|\cdot\|_\mathcal{X}$ used in the definition of Guan and Song's algorithm \cite{GuanSong2015}.
+We underline, on the other hand, that Algorithm \ref{alg_bredies} has to be defined in terms of $\rhobarpvar$, since the convergence analysis cannot be carried out otherwise.
+In particular, in the proof of Lemma \ref{lemma1_bredies}, \eqref{eq:Jandmodular} is necessary and it requires the use of $\rhobarpvar$. \end{oss}